-Arvid Bell’s research interests include U.S., EU, and German foreign policy, the history and politics of Afghanistan and Central Asia, complex conflict systems, negotiation analysis and strategy, emotions and human motives in international conflict, dynamic simulation design, and system effects in multi-constituency networks.
-He has published in International Negotiation, Negotiation Journal, and the German Peace Report and was a Co-Investigator of the Middle East and North Africa Negotiation Report, a collaborative effort of scholars and students from Harvard University, Tufts University, Brandeis University, and IDC Herzliya.
+Bell’s research interests include space, force, and great power relations in Eurasia; U.S., EU, Russian, Chinese, and German foreign policy; NATO-Russia relations; Afghanistan and Central Asia; the Middle East and North Africa; conflict escalation and de-escalation; arms control and disarmament; regional connectivity in conflict systems; political and military decision-making in crisis situations; negotiation tactics and strategies in high-risk environments; human motives and emotions in international conflict; dynamic simulation design; system effects in multi-constituency networks He has published research in International Negotiation, Negotiation Journal, and International Studies Perspectives and was a Co-Investigator of the Middle East and North Africa Negotiation Report, a collaborative effort of scholars and students from Harvard University, Tufts University, Brandeis University, and IDC Herzliya.

-Previously, Arvid Bell was a Research Associate at Peace Research Institute Frankfurt (PRIF) and a Research Fellow at the Program on Negotiation (PON) at Harvard Law School.
-He received several awards and fellowships, including a McCloy Fellowship from the German Academic Scholarship Foundation, a Graduate Research Fellowship from the Program on Negotiation at Harvard Law School, and the Certificate of Distinction in Teaching from Harvard University’s Derek Bok Center for Teaching and Learning.
+Previously, Bell was a Research Associate at Peace Research Institute Frankfurt (PRIF) and a Research Fellow at the Program on Negotiation (PON) at Harvard Law School.
+He has received several awards and fellowships, including a McCloy Fellowship from the German Academic Scholarship Foundation, a Graduate Research Fellowship from the Program on Negotiation at Harvard Law School, and the Certificate of Teaching Excellence from Harvard University’s Derek Bok Center for Teaching and Learning.

-Arvid Bell holds a dual degree in political science and International Affairs from Free University of Berlin and Sciences Po Paris, a Master in Public Policy from Harvard University, and a doctoral degree in political science from Goethe University Frankfurt.
+Bell holds a Franco-German dual master’s degree in Political Science and International Affairs from the Free University of Berlin and Sciences Po Paris, a master’s degree in Public Policy from Harvard University’s Kennedy School of Government, and a doctoral degree in Political Science from Goethe University Frankfurt.